Cabrera07/GitAndGitHubNotes/docs/1-introduction/part3-git-clone.md

 - Similarly, if you’ve added something useful to your copy, you can share it back with the library.

 This is how **cloning** works in Git!

+> [!NOTE]
+> While cloning is essential, for collaboration purposes, it's often recommended to fork the repository first, then clone your fork.
+This ensures your changes are isolated until you're ready to contribute back to the main repository.

 ---